AzureMentor/Implementing-Realtime-Analysis-with-Hadoop-in-HDInsight/README.md

 ***

-This repository contains the lab files and other resources for the free Microsoft course Implementing Real-Time Analysis with Hadoop in HDInsight.
+This repository contains the lab files and other resources for the free Microsoft course *Implementing Real-Time Analysis with Hadoop in HDInsight*.
 To learn how to use HBase, Storm, and Spark in Azure HDInsight, sign up for this course on [edX](https://www.edx.org/course/implementing-real-time-analytics-hadoop-microsoft-dat202-2x).